Fecal Matter (band): Legacy

 "Downer" was re-recorded by Nirvana in January 1988 during the band's first studio recording session.
-Although originally omitted, "Downer" was eventually added to Nirvana's Bleach album starting with its 1992 reissue and was part of the Incesticide compilation also released that same year.
+Although originally omitted, "Downer" was eventually added to Nirvana's Bleach album starting with its 1990 CD reissue, and was part of the Incesticide compilation.

 The song "Anorexorcist", part of a nine-minute medley on the Fecal Matter demo, was on setlists of several early Nirvana shows.
 "Anorexorcist" was played during a 1987 performance on KAOS when the band was named "Skid Row"; this performance was eventually officially released on the With the Lights Out boxed set.

 Illiteracy Will Prevail remained a highly sought-after and elusive item for collectors as Nirvana rose to fame, and became notorious for forged versions being bootlegged as being the demo.
 The first known copy to be publicly shared, although an incomplete, poor-quality version of the demo was leaked in March 2006.
 A week later, three full songs from the demo were briefly hosted on a MySpace site ("Sound of Dentage", "Bambi Slaughter" and "Laminated Effect").
 The clips were confirmed authentic by collector Mike Ziegler and others who had heard the demo.

 In August 2015, the two anonymous leakers shared the content of the whole tape in both mp3 and lossless format.
 A remastered version is also available.
-Illiteracy Will Prevail was released onto Spotify in 2024, however some of the songs in the original demo tape were not released onto Spotify.